 Aside from the conservatorship essentially taking away much of Spears' autonomy, a major point of contention for fans is how Jamie has profited financially as her conservator.
-According to The Times, not only did he earn a $130,000 salary for his job, he was also awarded 1.5% of the gross revenues from her performances and merchandise sales connected to her Las Vegas residency, Britney: Piece of Me, despite his daughter being the one to put in work on stage.
+According to The Times, not only did he take a $130,000 salary for his job, he was also awarded 1.5% of the gross revenues from her performances and merchandise sales connected to her Las Vegas residency, Britney: Piece of Me, despite his daughter being the one to put in work on stage.

 The terms of Spears' conservatorship changed in September 2019, when Jamie requested to step down as her conservator “due to personal health reasons,” People reported, following an alarming alleged physical altercation with Spears' son Sean Preston, then 13.
 Wallet had previously stepped down from her case that March.
 The singer's longtime “care manager,” Jodi Montgomery, was temporarily approved to take over, but fans want more than just her father stepping down — they don't want anyone making decisions for Spears but herself.

-According to USA Today, as of October 2019, Jamie still had control over Spears' finances, with Montgomery stepping in to oversee her "security, visitors, and medical and psychiatric treatment."
-That same year, per The Times, the court appointed a lawyer, Samuel D. Ingham III, to review the terms of the conservatorship and act in Spears' interest.
+According to USA Today, as of July 2021, Jamie still had control over Spears' finances, with Montgomery in charge of overseeing her “security, visitors, and medical and psychiatric treatment.”
+Per The Times, the court appointed a lawyer, Samuel D. Ingham III, to review the terms of the conservatorship and act in Spears' interest.
 In November 2020, a judge approved Bessemer Trust Company, a independent financial institution suggested by Spears in a court filing, to act as co-conservator of Spears’ estate alongside Jamie.
 However, the organization backed out of the agreement after Spears’ June 23 hearing, leaving Jamie in charge for now.

 What Does Britney Spears Think Of Her Conservatorship?